 From Gidget to Point Break and then to Surfer Dude – the portrayal of surfers is art reflecting culture in a feedback loop that draws people to the beach and creates new subcultures along the way.

-Here is a list of surfing Hollywood movies for your viewing pleasure.
+Here is a list of Hollywood surfer movies for your viewing pleasure.
 Have we missed one of your favourite films?
 Let us know in the comments.

 Table of Contents